-The Gavalas instances were created with the intent of reflecting essential characteristics of a realistic TTDP.
+The Gavalas instances were created to reflect essential characteristics of a realistic TTDP.
 In particular, the authors assumed that the scores that a tourist gives to each point of interest is correlated with the time it takes to visit that point of interest.
-The authors do not specify how this correlation was generated (\cite{Gavalas2019}) but, in an attempt to improve learning, we wanted to generate instances that have that same property.
-For that reason when sampling scores we try two different sampling schemes for the Gavalas instances: a uniform sampling scheme and a non-uniform, or correlated one.
+The authors do not specify how this correlation was generated (\cite{Gavalas2019}) but, in an attempt to improve learning, our aim was to generate instances with the same property.
+For that reason, when sampling scores we tried two different sampling schemes for the Gavalas instances: a uniform sampling scheme and a non-uniform or correlated one.

 In the uniform scheme the scores are uniformly sampled from $[1, 1.1\times S^b_{\max}]$ where $S^b_{\max}$ is the maximum score for the benchmark instance.
 This is the scheme used for the Solomon and Cordeau generated instances.
-In the correlated sampling scheme the scores are generated according to: and clipped to be in the $[1, 1.1\times S^b_{\max}]$ interval, where $d_{max}=\max_{j=1,...,n}\{d_j\}$ is the maximum duration of visit across all points of interest of that instance.
+In the correlated sampling scheme, the scores are generated according to: and clipped to be in the $[1, 1.1\times S^b_{\max}]$ interval, where $d_{max}=\max_{j=1,...,n}\{d_j\}$ is the maximum duration of visit across all points of interest of that instance.
 Note that $1.1\times S^b_{\max}$ is an upper-bound on the scores of the generated instances, which we will use as a normalization factor for score-related features.
 For visualizations of the correlation between score and duration of visit for every benchmark instance see Figures \ref{fig:stats_visit_dur_vs_score_solomon}, \ref{fig:stats_visit_dur_vs_score_cordeau} and \ref{fig:stats_visit_dur_vs_score_gavalas}.

-These generated instance-tourists are used for training the model: during training they are generated on the fly for the particular instance-region the model is being trained for (see Section \ref{sec:train}).
-For each instance of the three benchmark groups we have also created a fixed validation set consisting of $64$ generated instances.
-These fixed validation sets are used to monitor each model's training and evaluate its performance.
+These generated instance-tourists are used to train the model: during training they are generated on the fly for the given instance-region the model is being trained for (see Section \ref{sec:train}).
+For each instance of the three benchmark groups, we have also created a fixed validation set consisting of 64 generated instances.
+These fixed validation sets are used to monitor each model’s training and evaluate its performance.